opensearch-project/opensearch-benchmark/README.rst

 ------------

 * Quick help: ``osbenchmark --help``
-* Look in `Benchamrk's user guide <https://osbenchmark.readthedocs.io/>`_ for more information
+* Look in `Benchmark's user guide <https://osbenchmark.readthedocs.io/>`_ for more information
-* Ask questions about Benchamrk in the `Benchamrk Discuss forum <https://discuss.elastic.co/tags/c/elastic-stack/elasticsearch/benchmark>`_.
+* Ask questions about Benchmark in the `Benchmark Discuss forum <https://discuss.elastic.co/tags/c/elastic-stack/elasticsearch/benchmark>`_.
 * File improvements or bug reports in our `Github repo <https://github.com/opensearch-project/OpenSearch-Benchmark/issues>`_.

 How to Contribute